buenos-nachos/time-sync/README.md

 const unsubscribe4 = sync.subscribe({
 	// If a new subscription is added that has an interval less than or equal to
 	// the elapsed time since the last update, all subscribers will be notified
 	// immediately.
-Aftewards, a new update round will start with the fastest
+Afterwards, a new update round will start with the fastest
 	// interval among all subscribers
 	targetRefreshIntervalMs: refreshRates.oneSecond,